 Your privacy is very important to us.
-This notice (“Privacy Notice”) is provided by CarVal Investors, LLC, CarVal Investors GB LLP, CarVal Investors UK Ltd. and their affiliates (collectively, “we” or “us”) and sets forth our policies with respect to the collection, sharing, use (collectively “processing”) and protection of personal information.
+This notice (“Privacy Notice”) is provided by CarVal Investors, L.P., CarVal Investors GB LLP, CarVal Investors UK Ltd. and their affiliates (collectively, “we” or “us”) and sets forth our policies with respect to the collection, sharing, use (collectively “processing”) and protection of personal information.

 How we collect information about you